mattermost/docs/source/install/config-proxy-nginx.rst

       - "80"
       - "443"

-Why does NGINX fail when installing Gitlab CE with Mattermost on Azure?
+Why does NGINX fail when installing GitLab CE with Mattermost on Azure?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 You may need to update the callback URLs for the Application entry of Mattermost inside your GitLab instance.